Fabisser/facesBgone/README.md

 ### Nef Polyhedra parameters<br>
 **minkowski**`-p`: value used for minkowski sum. default mink = 0.003<br>
+This parameter has a significant impact on results.
+It is recommended that users determine this value based on the dataset (e.g. estimated average size of gaps between adjacent buildings) or experiment with parameters to choose an optimal one.

 ## References
 - Adjacency script adapted from [3D Building Metrics](https://github.com/tudelft3d/3d-building-metrics/). <br>
 Anna Labetski, Stelios Vitalis, Filip Biljecki, Ken Arroyo Ohori & Jantien Stoter (2022) 3D building metrics for urban morphology, International Journal of Geographical Information Science, DOI: 10.1080/13658816.2022.2103818
+- Ledoux, Hugo (2019). val3dity: validation of 3D GIS primitives according to the international standards.
+Open Geospatial Data, Software and Standards, 3(1), 2018, pp.1 [PDF] [DOI]
+- Ledoux, Hugo (2013).
+On the validation of solids represented with the international standards for geographic information.
+Computer-Aided Civil and Infrastructure Engineering, 28(9):693-706.
+[PDF] [DOI]